 Well, these brilliant people.
 Here are the creators of 15 of the most popular websites/apps:

 Who invented YouTube?

-Steve Chen (Taiwan), Jawed Karim (Germany-Bangladesh), and Chad Hurley (U.S.) met while they worked at PayPal, in California.
-They became friends, and eventually left the company to launch a start-up of their own.
+Steve Chen (Taiwan), Jawed Karim (Germany-Bangladesh), and Chad Hurley (the U.S.) met while they worked at PayPal, in California.
+They became friends and eventually left the company to launch a start-up of their own.
 Although they had not decided which.